ACW1/hitchens/_drafts/the-arnolfini-reunion.md

             class="image-center"
             caption="The battlements of the temple" %}

 If the chandelier refers to two out of three temptations of Christ, one might expect a reference to the third one as well.
 The first one, according to Matthew, came when Jesus was hungry after fasting forty days and nights in the wilderness.
-"And when the tempter came to him, he said, If thou be the Son of God, command that these stones be made bread.
+"And when the **Tempter** came to him, he said, If thou be the Son of God, command that these stones be made bread.
 But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.
 " (Matt.
 4:3-4) I don't see any stones in the chandelier, but you might say that its branches and thorny protrusions are like a wilderness.
 In fact, the chandelier can be neatly divided into the settings of the three temptation attempts.

 {% include image.html